greenrobotllc/codefrog-help/help/mas/mega-report.md

 3. **Address High Issues**: More than 5 high issues drops you to D; any high issues drop you to C
 4. **Reduce Medium Issues**: More than 10 medium issues drops you to C
 5. **Manage Low Issues**: More than 20 low issues drops you to B
-6. **Address OSV Findings**: OSV info-level findings are treated as high severity and will affect your grade
+6. **Address OSV Findings**: OSV findings are treated as real security issues and are included in grading.
+Findings without CVSS scores (or invalid scores) are promoted to high severity.
+Any OSV findings cause that section to fail.
 7. **Re-run Report**: After fixing issues, generate a new report to see your improved grade

 #### Trend Tracking